srisharaan/mmm/index.md

 6.Enter the phone number with the country code

-7.Make sure you have a stable internet connections
+7.Make sure you have a stable internet connection